Licensing of Class II nuclear facilities and prescribed equipment

 - sign-off by a designated officer

-- licence issued and mailed/faxed to licensee
+- licence issued and sent electronically to the/a licensee

 The chart below shows the typical time it takes to perform the technical assessment of a licence application.
 The timelines assume that the application received was complete, and that no further clarification was needed on the information submitted.
 If the CNSC receives an incomplete application, the processing time will restart from the date the updated information is obtained.